 *Molly has cerebral palsy and is a wheelchair user who is non-verbal, but uses alternative communication technology (see education section below) in combination with vocalizations, facial expressions, and signs.
 She sits independently for short periods and is constantly working on head control, which helps improve her eye gaze technology use in turn.
-She had a feeding tube (g-tube, placed 2018) to supplement her nutrition and help her gain weight, but she continues to eat meals by mouth, and particularly enjoys self-feeding.
+She had a g-tube placed in 2018 to supplement her nutrition and help her gain weight, but she continues to eat meals by mouth, and particularly enjoys self-feeding.
 She will tolerate hand-over-hand support with this.
-She also enjoys attending to her own self-care needs, such as teeth brushing teeth and hair combing.
+She also enjoys attending to her own self-care needs, such as teeth-brushing and hair-combing.
 She attends to the washroom using a Rifton chair (a seat used to assist people with disabilities).
-As stated above, she has undergone surgery to correct a prolapsed hip (March 2018). *Molly receives regular physical therapy at home.
+She underwent surgery to correct a prolapsed hip in March 2018. *Molly receives regular physical therapy at home.

-PD: *Molly sits independently against a wall, wearing a sequined black dress & leggings w/ a black flower in her hair.
-She has a brilliant smile on her face, which is visible below the graphic that protects her identity.
+PD: *Molly sits against a wall, wearing a sequined black dress & leggings w/ black flower in her hair.
+She has a brilliant smile which is visible below the graphic that protects her identity.

-*Molly tries very hard to communicate using limited sign and speech, and has an eye gaze-controlled computer which allows her to communicate with others.
-She works very hard to learn to use it.
-She is the first child at her center to learn to use this technology!
+*Molly tries very hard to communicate using limited signing, speech, facial expressions, and an eye gaze-controlled computer.
+She works very hard to learn to use her technology.
+She is the first child at SCH to learn to use this technology!
 The equipment was funded by a former volunteer who put a lot of time and effort into bringing the apparatus to India and teaching *Mol to use it.
-She is smart and loves learning ;she is very intelligent, but has a difficult time showing what she knows, given her communication limitations.
+She is smart and loves learning; she is very intelligent, but has a difficult time showing what she knows, given her communication limitations.
 She knows the English alphabet and can read simple words (she’s working on reading ‘BOB’ books, beginner books with varying levels of difficulty).
 She can spell her name.
 She plays counting/math games on her eye-gaze computer.